In recent years, Pyrmont has seen an influx of residents and employers alike, making this a bustling and fun section of the city.

-We asked locals about their favourite parts of the suburb on Facebook and via #SydneyLocal on Instagram.
+We asked locals about their favourite parts of the suburb on Facebook and Instagram and through our online form.
 Here’s what they had to say.

 View this post on Instagram